Initial Child Protection Conferences

 - Date of first Child Protection Review Conference.

-The decision of the conference and, if the child is subject to a Child Protection Plan, details of the category of significant harm, the name of the Lead Social Worker and Core Group membership should be recorded and circulated to all those invited to attend the conference within one working day.
+The decision of the conference and, if the child is subject to a Child Protection Plan, details of the category of significant harm, the name of the Lead Practitioner and Core Group membership should be recorded and circulated to all those invited to attend the conference within one working day.

 If the child is subject to a Child in Need Plan, then the decision of the Conference and name of the Lead Professional should be recorded and circulated as above.